 Before Your Vaccine

 Below are some questions that need to be evaluated before you go get the vaccine.
-Remember, consulting your primary care provider before you get the vaccine will help you better determine if the COVID-19 Vaccine is right for you.
+Remember, consulting your primary care provider before you get the vaccine will help you get answers about the COVID-19 vaccine, specific to your situation.

 What do I need to bring or be prepared for at my vaccination appointment?